 Canada should create a federal trade secret statute.
-Canada will implement at least certain basic legislation if the US-Canada-Mexico free trade agreement is implemented.
-However, there is no guarantee that it will be implemented.
+Canada should implement at least certain basic legislation if the US-Canada-Mexico free trade agreement is implemented.
+However, there is no guarantee that the free trade agreement will be implemented.
 The US House of Representatives appears to be sitting on the legislation, and has not called a vote.
 The Trans-Pacific Partnership also requires certain basic trade secret protections.

 3 18 U.S.C. § 1836.

 4 Prior federal laws continue, eg Electronic Espionage Act.